 Experts in this field always question the actual effectiveness of salt in killing rats.
 Many rumors claim that it is only a myth.
 The experts recommend getting products specially formulated for this type of extermination.
 Some sectors support the use of this method.
 However, reality tells us that there is still no conclusive evidence that ratifies or denies the effectiveness of salt as a rat exterminator.
-Nevertheless, in this article, we will approach this subject in greater depth to know much more about salt to eliminate these unpleasant rodents.
+Nevertheless, we will approach this subject in greater depth in this article to know more about salt to eliminate these unpleasant rodents.

 Salt will not significantly change the health of mice if consumed in minor or moderate amounts.
 The reality is that salt is, on the contrary, an essential part of the diet of mice since no mammal could survive without salt in its diet.

 You can find evidence of this in house mice.
-These rodents nibble and eat salty snacks such as pet food, crumbs of all kinds, and spicy leftovers.
-We also have the wild mice that continually nibble on nuts, seeds, and vegetables with salt.
+These rodents nibble and eat salty snacks such as pet food, crumbs, and spicy leftovers.
+We also have wild mice that continually nibble on nuts, seeds, and vegetables with salt.